Probing Neutrino Hierarchy and Chirality via Wakes

-We can make a multipole expansion for $\kappa$: In Fig. \ref{fig:kappa} we plot the contribution to the different components of convergence field from a single halo $\kappa_{0s}$, $\kappa_{1s}$ and $\kappa_{2s}$ at $z=0.3$ for $m_\nu=0.05$ eV in the case that the relative velocity is perpendicular to the l.o.s., i.e. $\theta=\pi/2$.
-Here we take $M=10^{13}M_\odot$, which is the typical mass of a halo.
-Although the effect is very small, except for the neutrino wake lensing, no other effect is known to produce the dipole term $\kappa_{1s}$.
-The halo density field itself may have a dipole; however, its contribution can be removed by correlating with the relative velocity field direction: $\xi(\bm r) = \langle \delta_h(\bm x)\delta_h(\bm x + \bm r) \hat{\bm r} \cdot\hat{\bm{v}}_{\nu c}\rangle$, as it is antisymmetric.
-We have verified this is the case by N-body simulations, without the neutrinos the measured lensing signal is indeed consistent with zero within the numerical accuracy.
+In Fig. \ref{fig:kappa} we plot the contribution to the different components of the convergence field from a single halo $\kappa_{0s}$, $\kappa_{1s}$, and $\kappa_{2s}$ at $z=0.3$ for $m_\nu=0.05$ eV in the case that the relative velocity is perpendicular to the l.o.s., i.e., $\theta=\pi/2$.
+Here, we take $M=10^{13}M_\odot$, which is the typical mass of a halo.

+Although the effect is fairly small, no other effect is known to produce the dipole term $\kappa_{1s}$ except for the neutrino wake lensing.
+The halo density field itself may have a dipole; however, its contribution can be removed by correlating with the relative velocity field direction $\langle\delta_h(\bm x)\delta_h(\bm x + \bm r) \hat{\bm r} \cdot\hat{\bm{v}}_{\nu c}\rangle$, as it is antisymmetric.
+We have verified this is the case by $N$-body simulations; without the neutrinos the measured lensing signal is indeed consistent with zero within the numerical accuracy.
 The clustering of neutrinos around a growing dark matter halo which moves with a bulk relative velocity with respect to neutrinos can be calculated similarily as in Ref. \cite{2014PhRvD..89f3502L}.

-{\it Principle of Observation.}---In a velocity coherent volume $V=L^3$, each halo produces a wake in the same direction and add constructively to the dipole term ($\cos\phi$ has the same sign).
-For simple estimate, the number of halos of typical mass in such a volume is $\bar{n} V$, where $\bar{n}=\rho_m/M$ and $\rho_m$ is the matter density at the corresponding redshift.
-Thus we can multiply the response density by $\bar{n} V$, or in more sophisticated treatment calculate the integrated response using the Press-Schechter model.